 This programme gives secondary school students the opportunity to do their science projects ("Treball de Recerca") under the tutelage of an IRB Barcelona researcher.

-IRB Barcelona organises regular science training workshops for high school teachers,, bringing them together with our scientists to investigate some of the current questions in molecular medicine and to get a hands-on look at the methodologies used.
-Scientists and teachers work together to develop and refine materials and resources to take back to the classroom
+IRB Barcelona organises regular science training workshops for secondary school teachers, bringing them into the lab to investigate some of the current questions our researchers are tackling in molecular medicine and to get a hands-on look at the methodologies they use.
+Scientists and teachers work together to develop and refine materials and resources to take back to the classroom.

 Artist in Residence